oscarlab/sinter/README.md

 that your code may be distributed under _both_ the GPL and a commercial license without compensation.

+Pull Requests must pass our unit tests (CI coming soon), and be approved by at least one maintainer before merging.

 ## 5. Contact

 For help, please file bug reports on the github page using the issue tracker.